Alabama Animal Advocates

 Prepare a list of the names and contact information of others who have firsthand information and who are willing to speak to authorities if needed.
 They may be called to testify.

-If you took the animal to a veterinary hospital or clinic for emergency treatment, have detailed records to show the treatment provided, the cost of that treatment, and any future treatment that may be required.
+If you were treated for a bite or scratches or if you took an animal to a veterinian, keep detailed records (including photos, if possible) to show the treatment provided, the cost of that treatment, and any future treatment that may be required.